-A student who leaves school unofficially, that is, without permission from the Dean's Office, may forfeit all rights to a refund and may receive the mark of F in all courses.
+A student who leaves school without permission from the Dean's Office, may forfeit all rights to a refund and may receive the grade of F in all courses.

 The schedules, fees, and regulations specified are subject to change without notice.